meegpipe/meegpipe/tutorials/batman/abp_feat.md

 [splitting_raw_data]: ./splitting_raw_data.md

-In this third part of the tutorial we will extract several interesting features from the [Arterial Blood Pressure (ABP)][abp] time-series that are part of the BATMAN study.
+In this third part of the tutorial we will extract several potentially interesting features from the [Arterial Blood Pressure (ABP)][abp] time-series that are part of the BATMAN study.
 For more information regarding the list of features and the way they are computed we refer you to [physionet's cardiac output toolbox][cotb], and to the following two publications:

 * Sun JX, [Cardiac Output Estimation using Arterial Blood Pressure Waveforms][pub1], MEng Thesis, Cambridge (MA), Massachussetts Institute of Technology, Department